 With a peripheral nerve injury, you may experience symptoms that range from mild to seriously limiting your daily activities.
-Your symptoms often depend on which nerve fibers are affected:
+Your symptoms often depend on which nerve fibers are damaged:

 - Motor nerves.
-These nerves regulate all the muscles under your conscious control, such as walking, talking, and holding objects.
+These nerves regulate all the muscles under your conscious control, such as those used for walking, talking and holding objects.
 Damage to these nerves is typically associated with muscle weakness, painful cramps and uncontrollable muscle twitching.

 - Sensory nerves.
 Because these nerves relay information about touch, temperature and pain, you may experience a variety of symptoms.
-These include numbness or tingling in your hands or feet.
-You may have trouble sensing pain or changes in temperature, walking, keeping your balance with your eyes closed or fastening buttons.
+These include numbness or tingling in the hands or feet.
+You may have trouble sensing pain or changes in temperature, walking, keeping your balance with your eyes closed, or fastening buttons.

-You may experience a range of symptoms because many peripheral nerve injuries affect more than one type of nerve fibers.
+You may experience a range of symptoms because many peripheral nerve injuries affect more than one type of nerve fiber.

 When to see a doctor

-If you experience weakness, tingling, numbness or a total loss of feeling in a limb, see your doctor to determine the cause.
+If you experience weakness, tingling, numbness or a total loss of feeling in a limb, see your health care provider to determine the cause.
 It's important to treat peripheral nerve injuries early.

 Peripheral nerves can be damaged in several ways:

-- Injury from an accident, a fall or sports can stretch, compress, crush or cut nerves.
+- Injury from an accident, a fall or sports, which can stretch, compress, crush or cut nerves

 Other causes include narrowing of the arteries, hormonal imbalances and tumors.